Dick Cavett

-Richard Alva Cavett (/ˈkævᵻt/; born November 19, 1936) is an American television personality, comedian and former talk show host.
+Richard Alva Cavett (/ˈkævᵻt/ KAV-it; born November 19, 1936) is an American television personality, comedian and former talk show host.
 He appeared regularly on nationally broadcast television in the United States from the 1960s through the 2000s.

-In later years, Cavett has written an online column for The New York Times, promoted DVDs of his former shows as well as a book of his Times columns, and hosted replays of his TV interviews with Bette Davis, Lucille Ball, Salvador Dalí, Lee Marvin, Groucho Marx, Katharine Hepburn, Judy Garland, Marlon Brando, Orson Welles, Woody Allen, Ingmar Bergman, Jean-Luc Godard, Robert Mitchum, John Lennon, George Harrison, Jimi Hendrix, Richard Burton, Sophia Loren, Marcello Mastroianni, Kirk Douglas, Mae West and Bobby Fischer, among others, on Turner Classic Movies.
+In later years, Cavett has written an online column for The New York Times, promoted DVDs of his former shows, as well as a book of his Times columns, and hosted replays of his TV interviews with various celebrities on Turner Classic Movies.

 Early life and education

 Cavett was born on November 19, 1936, in Buffalo County, Nebraska, but sources differ as to the specific town, locating his birthplace in either Gibbon, where his family lived, or nearby Kearney, the location of the nearest hospital.
 Cavett has said that his birth certificate gives Kearney as his birthplace, but has given conflicting answers on whether he was actually born there.

 His mother, Erabel "Era" (née Richards), and his father, Alva B. Cavett, both worked as teachers.
-When asked by Lucille Ball on his own show about his heritage, he said he was "Scottish, Irish, English, and possibly partly French, and ... a dose of German."
-He also mentioned that one grandfather "came over" from England, and the other from Wales.
 Cavett's grandparents all lived in Grand Island, Nebraska.
 His paternal grandparents were Alva A. Cavett and Gertrude Pinsch.
 His paternal grandfather was from Diller, Nebraska, and his paternal grandmother was an immigrant from Aachen, Germany, which is why he also speaks fluent German.
 His maternal grandparents were the Rev. R. R. and Etta Mae Richards.
 The Rev. Mr. Richards was from Carmarthen, Wales, and was a Baptist minister who served parishes across central Nebraska.
 Cavett himself is a self-described agnostic.

 Cavett's parents taught in Comstock, Gibbon, and Grand Island, where Cavett started kindergarten at Wasmer Elementary School.
 Three years later, both of his parents landed teaching positions in Lincoln, Nebraska, where Cavett completed his education at Capitol, Prescott, and Irving schools and Lincoln High School.
 When Cavett was ten, his mother died of cancer at age 36.
 His father subsequently married Dorcas Deland, also a teacher, originally from Alliance, Nebraska.
 On September 24, 1995, Lincoln Public Schools dedicated the new Dorcas C. and Alva B. Cavett Elementary School in their honor.